tnelson/reactNYT/clerk_notes.md

 To experiment with authentication "in anger", I added Clerk authentication to this app in October, 2024.
 This markdown file contains my notes on the process: what I did, problems I encountered, and so on.

-## Initial Clerk Integration
+## Step 1: Initial Clerk Integration

 I logged into Clerk using my Brown email, and created a new (free tier) app name called `reactNYT`.
 Clicking on the "React" tab gave me a series of steps to follow.

-**Problem**: the workflow shown starts a _new_ application, and I already have an application!
+The workflow shown in the documentation starts a _new_ application, and I already have an application!
 So how do I integrate Clerk without recreating my app and copying over everything?
-Let's just start trying and read docs as we go.

-I ran: `npm install @clerk/clerk-react`.
+Let's just improvise around their guide and read docs as we go.
+To start, I ran: `npm install @clerk/clerk-react`.
 Then I added a `ClerkProvider` to the `App.tsx` component, a login button for `SignedOut` and wrapped the `Puzzle` component in `SignedIn`.
-These required some imports.
+These required some imports, but matched their guide almost exactly.

 Now I need to put my publishable key into the provider as a prop.
-The error message I get without one (via the console) says to get on at: `https://dashboard.clerk.com/apps/`.
+The error message I get without one (via the console) says to get one at: `https://dashboard.clerk.com/apps/`.
 That page says that the publishable key is meant to be included in the front-end code, and does not need to be kept secret.

 Rather than use an envfile, I just added a `public_keys.ts` source file, exporting the key, and added it to Git.
-Now I have a login button showing up instead of the puzzle.
+Now I have a login button showing up.
 Clicking it takes me to a login page.
 I used my Brown email address to log in.

-**Potential problem:** Safari gave me a big error in the console about possible XSS attacks. **TODO**
+**Potential problem:** Safari gave me a big error in the console about possible XSS attacks at first, but Firefox is OK.

-**Potential problem:** This is a dev key; Clerk says: `[Warning] Clerk: Clerk has been loaded with development keys.
+**Potential problem:** This is a "dev key"; Clerk says: `[Warning] Clerk: Clerk has been loaded with development keys.
 Development instances have strict usage limits and should not be used when deploying your application to production.
 Learn more: https://clerk.com/docs/deployments/overview`.
-See next sections.
+But Clerk should be usable locally, which serves the purpose of the example.

 **Problem:** After login, I got a message: